-If you are experiencing any of the following, then talking to a therapist could be useful:
+If you are experiencing any of the following, then talking to a therapist could be helpful:

-- No matter how much you try and how much help you get from your friends and family, your problems just don’t seem to be going away.
+- No matter how much you try and how much help you get from your friends and family, your problems just don’t seem to go away.

 - You frequently feel helpless, sad and lacking in energy.

-- You are feeling on edge and anxious a lot of the time.
+- You feel on edge and anxious a lot of the time.

 - You feel lonely and isolated.

-- Upsetting or traumatic experiences, whether it’s something that happened recently or a long time ago, are constantly in your thoughts.
+- Upsetting or traumatic experiences, whether recent or a long time ago, are constantly in your thoughts.

 - You find yourself lacking in confidence, believing that everyone else is doing better than you and more able to cope with life.

-- You are finding it difficult to express your emotions or engage in loving relationships with those around you.
+- You find it difficult to express your emotions or engage in loving relationships with those around you.

-- Relationship problems with family, colleagues or friends.
+- You are experiencing relationship problems with family, colleagues or friends.

-- Life changing events such as illness, loss, divorce, separation or a recent domestic or personal upheaval.
+- You have suffered life changing events such as illness, loss, divorce, separation or a recent domestic or personal upheaval.

-- You are feeling overwhelmed by what life is throwing at you.
+- You feel overwhelmed by what life is throwing at you.

-- It is difficult to focus on work or your everyday life.
+- You find it difficult to focus on work or your everyday life.

-- You are finding ways to harm yourself or others either physically or emotionally.
+- You are looking for ways to harm yourself or others either physically or emotionally.